Gun violence on the rise in King County, according to new data

 Her son, Duane Tyson Jr. was 19 when he died.

-Thomas lost another loved one in May.
-Her cousin, Steven Michael Peret, was shot and killed in Tukwila.
+Thomas lost another loved one in May when her cousin, Steven Michael Peret, was shot and killed in Tukwila.

 "This gun violence is getting out of hand.
 It really is," Thomas said.